KellerJordan/cifar10-airbench/README.md

 | ~96% | ~7min | 32.3 |

 All timings are on a single NVIDIA A100 GPU.

-Note that the first run of training will be slower due to GPU warmup.
+---

+The methods used to obtain these training speeds are described in [the paper](https://arxiv.org/abs/2404.00498).
-Paper: https://arxiv.org/abs/2404.00498 (Note: `airbench96` has been improved since the paper from 46s to 35s.)
+(Note: `airbench96` has been improved since the paper from 46s to 35s.)

-This project implements various novel methods for maximum training speed, including *alternating flip*.
+We implement various novel methods, including *alternating flip*.

 ![alt](img/alternating_flip.png)
 ![curve](img/airbench94_intro.png)